QuEraComputing/QuEra-braket-examples/README.md

 # QuEra-braket-examples
-Public repository for examples created by QuEra Quantum Algorithms team.
+Public repository for examples created by QuEra.

 [//]: # "TODO: add some stuff about the different folders."